-The City of Sydney's Inclusion (Disability) Advisory Panel provides strategic, expert advice to us on our policies, strategies and plans to advance the inclusion of people with disability.
+The City of Sydney's Inclusion (Disability) Advisory Panel provides strategic, expert and impartial advice to us on our policies, strategies and plans to advance the inclusion of people with disability.
 As part of its role, the panel monitors and provides advice on the implementation of our Inclusion (disability) action plan 2021-2025.

 Established in 2012, the panel reflects the diversity of the disability sector and members were chosen for their expertise in areas such as inclusion and accessibility, government policy and strategy development, planning and design and disability-related legislation.
-They advise us on a wide range issues, including access to mental health services, legislative reform, housing, transport, employment, advocacy, arts, culture and events, media and communication.
+They advise us on a wide range issues relevant to people with disability, including access to mental health services, legislative reform, housing, transport, employment, advocacy, arts, culture and events, media and communication.